Property law updates

 Q&As - property issues during COVID-19

-QLS has prepared this Frequently Asked Questions document for our members, available here.
+QLS has prepared this Frequently Asked Questions document for our members, available here, which has been updated to include information about companies signing deeds in electronic form (until 6 November 2020) and the enactment of the residential tenancy eviction moratorium.
 The purpose of these FAQs is to answer (as best we can) common questions from practitioners raised with QLS.
 The material and information in this document does not constitute legal advice.
 QLS members are reminded that they can contact the Solicitor Assist program for free legal advice.

 This FAQ document deals with a range of concepts that might arise in the current environment.
 Lexon insured practices will see many of these concepts in active risk tools updated and released over the pandemic period.
 Visit Lexon’s Covid-19 webpage to locate this material.

 QLS gratefully acknowledges the assistance of its Property and Development Law Committee in preparing this material.

 A sample of the FAQs are set out below.

 - Can I lodge my documents at the Department of Natural Resources, Mines and Energy business centres?